christianhujer/XSlides/README.md

   use a `src` attribute on a `pre` element
 - Utilizes google-code-prettify if available.
   Calls prettyPrint() if defined.
-  If you want to prettify, use https://google-code-prettify.googlecode.com/svn/loader/prettify.js (not run_prettify.js) Manually include the skin like this: https://google-code-prettify.googlecode.com/svn/loader/skins/desert.css Or make the skin part of your style.
+  If you want to prettify, use `https://google-code-prettify.googlecode.com/svn/loader/prettify.js` (not `run_prettify.js`) Manually include the skin like this: `https://google-code-prettify.googlecode.com/svn/loader/skins/desert.css` Or make the skin part of your style.
+- Outline
+  Press 'C' key for displaying a table of contents outline generated from the h1 elements

 ## Planned
 - Mouse click